Michael Jordan and I have a similar story. Except the part about six NBA Championships.

-It’s hard to grow up in the Michael Jordan era and not love basketball, especially when he’s from your hometown!
-When Jordan was a sophomore at Laney High School in Wilmington, he was cut from the team – “You can’t play”.
-Jordan used that motivation to get better and the rest is history.
+It’s hard to grow up in the Michael Jordan era and not love basketball, especially when you share the same hometown.
+However, Jordan’s basketball domination didn’t start in the spotlight.
+When he was a sophomore at Laney High School in Wilmington, he was cut from the team.

-Baseball was always my sport and basketball was the hobby.
-In 8th grade, that started to change; “maybe I’ll play basketball too.”
-I went to our coach and told him what I was thinking.
-His response was devastating:
+When I was growing up, baseball was my sport and basketball was the hobby.
+In 8th grade, that started to change.
+I approached our coach and told him my thoughts.

 “You can’t play basketball, Matt.
 You’re too slow.
 You might make the team, but you’ll never play in high school.
 Stick to baseball.”